Frustrated with your website? You are not alone.

 The “standards” in this case are challenging.
 For example, did you know that with the Google “Page Experience Update,” even Google doesn’t meet those criteria on some of its properties?
 But then Google doesn’t have to worry about getting traffic, do they?

-Now, this doesn’t mean your site will nose-dive in the rankings if you aren’t at 100% compliance.
-The website with the best page experience will have an advantage if everything is equal regarding rankings.
+This doesn’t mean your site will nose-dive in the rankings if you aren’t at 100% compliance.
+100% is a tricky metric to hit.
+If everything is equal regarding rankings, the website with the best page experience will have an advantage.

-RANT: What frustrates me most is all the big guys with name recognition and substantial advertising budgets.
+RANT: Seeing the big guys with name recognition and substantial advertising budgets is frustrating.
 They don’t rely on Google’s algorithm du-jour for their business to be found so that they can make a living.
-So their websites can blow off these metrics.
 Little guys and gals like us do not have that luxury.
 So we have to work harder.
 It is what it is.

 And what are those?
 Tasks that you can do yourself.
 What you don’t want to do or can’t right now, find a partner to help you.